Check systemd-unit

 -V, --version show program's version number and exit

-generalization of SUB.
-If ommited or set to "None",
+specified multiple times.
+If omitted or set to "None",

 the unit's active state will not be checked.

-definition was properly loaded.
-If ommited or set to
+unit definition was properly loaded.
+If omitted or set

 Default: loaded